ogcio/life-events/documentation/docs/analytics.md

 This component must be placed in the page's layout at the top, right after the opening Body tag.
 It can take two optional parameters:
 - **userId**: this information can be sensitive; if used, it must comply with GDPR, and no sensitive data can be accessed based on this ID.
 This ID should not be a **PII** (Personally identifiable information), like `MyGovId`.
 - **customDimensions**: It is a custom attribute; we can have as many dimensions as we want.
 However, the current limit is 40 (dimension1 - dimension40).
 These attributes describe specific characteristics within your Matomo table report.
 Typically, dimensions are displayed in the first column of the report and provide context to the metrics.
+Dimensions must be configured on Matomo by admins before using them in the code.

 ### The AnalyticsEvent component